Mistakes of Police Radar

 However before we begin, I want to stress a few important issues:

 First off, as I mentioned, I am a retired police officer and regarded as an expert in both traffic enforcement and the speed counter measurement industry.
-Therefore if you have any questions, concerns, or comments about radar detectors, laser jammers or any other device I urge you to contact me.

 It is my goal that our information will help you become more prepared and help you make a sound buying decision if you’re in the market for a radar detector and/or jammer.